Home/Meats/Beef Shoulder Clod

 Herb-Crusted Beef Shoulder Clod with Quinoa Salad

-A flavorful herb-crusted beef shoulder clod served with a refreshing quinoa salad, packed with nutrients and perfect for a healthy meal.
+This flavorful herb-crusted beef shoulder clod is paired with a refreshing quinoa salad, making it a perfect healthy meal packed with protein and fiber.

 Ingredients